Why Can’t Heart-Healthy Foods Taste Good?

 Just mix it up and sprinkle it on any foods you would normally salt—even corn on the cob, baked potatoes and other things you can’t imaging eating salt free.
 You’ll probably find that you don’t miss the salt at all.

 Even plain steamed vegetables become delicious when you add a splash of lemon juice or balsamic vinegar and tossing with fresh chopped chives or a bit of minced garlic.
 Learn more about using spices to kick up the flavor of foods.

 Eating heart-healthy doesn’t have to mean giving up yummy baked goods, either.
 You can actually modify any recipe to be better for you—without sacrificing taste.
 In recipes for muffins, coffeecakes and sweet breads, for instance, you can replace vegetable oil or butter with an equal amount of unsweetened apple sauce or pureed fruit.
 In most recipes, you can cut the suggested amount of sugar and salt by half or use egg whites instead of whole eggs without a noticeable difference.
-Learn more ways to modify recipes to benefit your heart.

 In general, cooking at home instead of eating out or using packaged foods is a great way to make a meal more heart healthy.
 That’s because you control the ingredients and the cooking methods.
 Even something as simple as a grilled cheese sandwich can be made more healthful by using a light cooking spray instead of buttering the bread, choosing whole grain bread instead of white, using 2% instead of whole-fat cheese and adding thinly sliced tomato or apple slices.
 The American Heart Association offers others suggestions for healthier food preparation.